Świnoujście: History

 After Germany's defeat in the war, Polish administrations had also established themselves in Swinemünde, but were forced to withdraw by the Soviet occupying forces.
 A post-war German administration was also established.
 When the Polish made a third attempt to take over administration in early July, the Soviets no longer resisted.
 At the Allied Nations imposed new borders in Central and Eastern Europe at the Potsdam Conference.
 Initial plans for the German-Polish border had the border line run “through” Swinemünde.
 However, during the negotiations in Potsdam, this was changed to “immediately west of Swinemünde” at Stalin’s request.
-The entire German population was expelled in accordance to the Potsdam Agreement and Poles repopulated the city.
+The entire German population was expelled and Poles repopulated the city.
 The Treaty of Zgorzelec signed between the People's Republic of Poland and the German Democratic Republic affirmed, under Soviet pressure, the new border, and the German–Polish Border Treaty of 1990 officially affirmed the existing borders after the fall of the Iron Curtain.

 In the winter of 1945, some members of the communist Polish Security Forces carried out atrocities against local Germans.
 An investigation in 2008 estimated that over 40 German civilians were killed.
 Nine men were charged with the murder and maltreatment of Germans, and in 1947, after one escaped and one hanged himself, seven of them stood trial.
-The harshest sentence given in that trial was a mere four years' imprisonment, for theft.
+The harshest sentence given in that trial was four years' imprisonment, for theft.
 In another trial, the town's chief of police, Jan Zientara, was sentenced to eight years, for organizing robberies of German civilians.